mountain/nseg/README.md

 Lexical handler customization
 =============================

-Lexical handlers support definitions by regexp patterns or acceptor functions.
+Lexical handlers support definitions by acceptor functions.

+An acceptor function is a function with signature of

+function accept(curchar, undecidedprefix, nextchar)

+And return value should be one value from -1, 0, 1 on case of:

+* -1: we can decide a negitive result for the current character.
+* 0 : we should read more characters.
+* 1 : we can decide a negitive result for the current character.

 License
 =======